SleepingBearDesign/muskegon-risers/content/store/pillow.md

 -Rectangular shape
 -Double-sided printing
 -Concealed zipper
--Printed, cut and sewn in the USA mini = "Comfortable with a more high-end feel." slug = "throw-pillow" imgurl = "assets/img/store/pillow/RectangularPillow.jpg"
+-Printed, cut and sewn in the USA" mini = "Comfortable with a more high-end feel." slug = "throw-pillow" imgurl = "assets/img/store/pillow/RectangularPillow.jpg"